The following is a guest article by Miles.

 While this is still a tentative match with no conclusive date, soccer bloggers and online publishers are all buzzing with gossip that one of the world's biggest soccer brands, Real Madrid, will be coming to Los Angeles on August 1st, to play the home team.
 As part of the International Champions Cup, an annual soccer tournament to mix some of the biggest teams from across the world, Real Madrid will hope to finish on top of their group, allowing them to play the final in Miami on August 11th.
 Surely with Real Madrid having one of the largest sports fan base to span across the world, this will be a popular event.
 So make sure you reserve your tickets fast!

-The following is a guest post by Djembe Drum Shop.
+The following is a guest article by Djembe Drum Shop.

 The USA is the land of many things but there are two exports that, when married together, are the perfect pairing.
 Folk festivals are hugely popular across the world, and no-one does a folk festival quite like the Americans.